 - complications of diabetes

-- mental and emotional issues that result from diabetes
+- mental and emotional issues resulting from diabetes

 - being overweight